 A few months ago, I was sick on a Saturday.
 Matt took the kids out so I could get some rest.
 When I am sick, I find great comfort in watching cooking shows.
 PBS has a string of culinary delights on Saturday mornings.
 Since I’ve never watched Joanne Weir before, I decided to give her a try.
 One show and I was hooked.
 I must have finished most of the series in one sitting.
 I was so impressed by her cooking style, food and personality that I ordered her new book, “Kitchen Gypsy”.
 I have to admit, I came to love her sort of late in the game.
 I mean who hasn’t heard of her?
 She is the famous Chez Panisse chef-alum, owns Copita restaurant in Sausalito and has a very successful cooking show on PBS.
 She is amazing, folks!

-Even with the reduction in sugar, they were perfectly balanced in flavor.
+They were perfectly balanced in flavor.
 The best part of this cookie is that they are flatter and thinner than most traditional oatmeal cookies.
 They are crisp on the outside and soft on the inside.
 This batch makes up a ton, so be prepared to eat many, give away plenty to share and you can even freeze the rest.
 Yes, it will make that many!
 It is a superb cookie to make for a large gathering of friends.
 Enjoy!

 Oatmeal Raisin Cookies